IBM/data-prep-kit/transforms/language/text_encoder/README.md

 # Text encoder Transform

-The Text encoder transforms serves as a simple exemplar to demonstrate the development of a simple 1:1 transform.
+This transform is using sentence encoder models to create embeddings of the text in each row of the input .parquet table.

 Per the set of
 [transform project conventions](../../README.md#transform-project-conventions)
 the following runtimes are available: